joshuagalvez11/OraSee/OraSee/README.md

     - Reset Password
   - After LogOut, User cannot go back to Landing Page, Unless Delete the User

+Tips:
+ - cannot use same email address to login in facebook, google
+ - the phone number format input have to follow +1 234 567 890

 ## Getting Started

 This project is a starting point for a Flutter application.